9 Evidence-Based PCOS Superfoods Shown To Reduce Symptoms Naturally

 PCOS Superfood #5: Cinnamon

-A 2007 study gave women with PCOS either cinnamon or a placebo daily for eight weeks.
+In a 2007 study, women with PCOS were given cinnamon or a placebo every day for eight weeks.

-As little as two teaspoons of ground cinnamon daily can improve insulin sensitivity, the root cause of at least 80% of PCOS cases.
+Incorporating as little as two teaspoons of ground cinnamon into your daily diet can boost insulin sensitivity, which is a primary issue in around 80% of PCOS cases.

 PCOS Superfood #6: Turmeric

-More research is needed to determine the exact dosages and forms of turmeric that are best, however adding some turmeric powder to your cooking is a safe and easy way to reduce your inflammation and improve your PCOS symptoms.
+While more research is necessary to pinpoint the most effective dosages and forms of turmeric, incorporating turmeric powder into your cooking is a simple and safe method to decrease inflammation and alleviate PCOS symptoms.

 PCOS Superfood #7: Fermented foods

-We’ve known for a long time that women with PCOS have different gut microbiomes to other women.
-(Zhao, 2020)
+It's long been established that women with PCOS have different gut microbiomes compared to others, as highlighted in Zhao's 2020 research.

-Research shows that certain gut bacteria can cause insulin resistance, hyperandrogenism, chronic inflammation, obesity, and diabetes – all key features in PCOS.
-(Zhao, 2020)
+The study also reveals that certain gut bacteria can lead to insulin resistance, hyperandrogenism, chronic inflammation, obesity, and diabetes, which are all prominent characteristics of PCOS.

-Supporting your gut microbiome balance is key in managing PCOS, particularly if you suffer from digestive issues alongside your PCOS symptoms.
+Maintaining a balanced gut microbiome is crucial for managing PCOS, especially if you experience digestive issues along with PCOS symptoms.

-My favorite fermented foods to include are sauerkraut, kimchi, kombucha, and coconut kefir.
+Some of my preferred fermented foods for this purpose include sauerkraut, kimchi, kombucha, and coconut kefir.

 PCOS Superfood #8: Oily fish

-Oily fish like salmon, sardines, and mackerel contain high amounts of omega-3 fatty acid - a naturally anti-inflammatory healthy fat source.
+Oily fish such as salmon, sardines, and mackerel are rich in omega-3 fatty acids, a type of anti-inflammatory healthy fat.

-Studies show that omega-3 supplementation improves insulin resistance and reduces the risk of developing type 2 diabetes.
-(Thota, 2019)
+Research, including a study by Thota in 2019, indicates that omega-3 supplementation can improve insulin resistance and lower the risk of type 2 diabetes.

 MOST POPULAR